malak-joumaa/Homemade/README.md

 - I want to see menus of home cooks that are located in my area and have the option to view cooks from other areas.
 - I want to see the top and new home cooks.
-- I want to view the cook details with their menu and order food.
+- I want to view the cook's information with their menu and order food.
 - I want to view the route between my location and the cook's location.
 - I want to chat with the cook.
 - I want to be able to rate the cook.